ansys/ansys-sphinx-theme/doc/source/user-guide/options.rst

         },
     }

-The filters will appear as clickable options in the search interface, allowing users to refine their results by content type.
+The filters appears as clickable options in the search interface, allowing users to refine their results by content type.

 The search filters are displayed as below: